xueren-ge/xueren-ge.github.io/_pages/photography.md

 title: "Photography"
 permalink: /photography/
 author_profile: true
-header:
-  og_image: "research/ecdf.png"
 ---

-This is photos.
+This is a collections of photos taken by me.

 <nbsp>